 U.S. Outdoor Small Cells: A Five Year TCO

 The model presents four different iterations of costs for both dark fiber and attachment rates: low, medium, high and extreme.
 Increasing costs are assigned to each of those categories in order to estimate how greatly deployment and operational costs might vary.
-The model includes other cost estimates, as well, and the assumptions section of the report details what those are – technology costs, labor, permits, power, etc.
+The model includes other cost estimates, as well, including technology costs, labor, permits, and power.

 Key Questions Answered

 - What is an outdoor small cell?
 What are metrocells, RRHs and oDAS?

 - What are the issues with deploying outdoor small cells in the U.S.?
 How do these issues impact the number of small cells in the market?

 - What are the differences between oDAS, metrocells and remote radio heads?

 - Where are outdoor small cells most likely to be located?
 What’s their role?

 - How important is location to the effectiveness of an outdoor small cell?